SonnyK33/obsidian/Sources/Commodities Note.md

 Natural gas becoming a global commodity
 	- EU reliance on US, Qatar for LNG
-How is LNG manufacturered and what are global needs?
+How is LNG manufactured and what are global needs?
 [[To do - Outline]]
 Incorporate Au and Ag signals into algo